 We will explore why not reaching our goals can teach us more, the importance of commitment and reflection on the journey – why settle for Base Camp?

 Peaks and Troughs: building proactive tools for positive well-being

 We’re all on the same mountain, but not everyone is a Sherpa, and well-being has jumped top of the agenda for most businesses.
 Well-being is a state of coping with stresses, realising potential and making a contribution.
 However, this state can easily be knocked off balance by the challenges of modern life, especially the isolation and blurred boundaries of working remotely.
 Proactively building our resilience is key to restoring the balance and achieving positive well-being to thrive.

 Through his personal lived experience, Alex offers a refreshing perspective to the textbook well-being approach, drawing strategies from the literal peaks and troughs of adventure and ultra-marathons that we can apply daily.
 We will explore the tools required in our ‘Resilience Rucksack’, dispel the common myths around mental health and avoid burnout when the whole team depends on it.

 Unmuting Mental Health – reconnecting well-being in the new normal

-At a time of huge global connection and technology, we have never been so isolated.
-In this keynote, Alex will share his honest personal lived experiences of depression, anxiety and eating disorders as a teenager to challenge stigma around mental health, particularly for men.
+We have never been so isolated at a time of substantial global connection and technology.
+In this keynote, Alex will share his real personal lived experiences of depression, anxiety and eating disorders as a teenager to challenge the stigma around mental health, particularly for men.

-We will tackle common myths and barriers, learn how to spot the warning signs and how to support others remotely.
-Through stories of human connection during ultra-endurance challenges, we will inspire leaders in raising a hand first, creating a positive multiplier effect and encouraging open conversations in the workplace.
+We will tackle common myths and barriers, learn how to spot the warning signs, and support others remotely.
+Through stories of human connection during ultra-endurance challenges, we will inspire leaders to raise a hand first, creating a positive multiplier effect and encouraging open conversations in the workplace.